surrealdb/surrealdb.go/README.md

 		panic(err)
 	}

-	// Alternatively you can set the namespace and database during authentication authData := surrealdb.Auth{
-		Database:  "testDB",
-		Namespace: "testNS",
+	// Sign in to authentication `db`
+	authData := &surrealdb.Auth{
-		Username:  "root",
+		Username: "root", // use your setup username
-		Password:  "password",
+		Password: "root", // use your setup password
 	}
 	token, err := db.SignIn(authData)
 	if err != nil {
 		panic(err)
 	}

 	// Check token validity.
-This also authenticates the `db` if sign in was
+This is not necessary if you called `SignIn` before.
+This authenticates the `db` instance too if sign in was
 	// not previously called
 	if err := db.Authenticate(token); err != nil {
 		panic(err)
 	}

 	// And we can later on invalidate the token if desired defer func(token string) {
 		if err := db.Invalidate(); err != nil {